marsforwill/GO-WEB-SAMPLE/README.md

 # GO-WEB-SAMPLE
-a sample golang web service for product read API service
+a sample golang web service for product read API, using azure postgreSQL as database, using common Golang web frame Gin and Gorm, using github codeSpace as dev/run/test env.

 ## api:
 there is two API for query product:/products/:id and /products,  refer to [API doc](https://github.com/marsforwill/GO-WEB-SAMPLE/blob/main/API.md)